 What if the loan is written off?

-If your company lends you money and then writes it off (meaning you don’t have to pay it back), the loan counts as your personal income.
+If your business lends you money and then writes it off (meaning you don’t have to pay it back), the loan counts as your personal income.
 You won’t have to pay tax on the amount (unless you’re a higher rate taxpayer), but you’ll owe Class 1 National Insurance.

 How do I have a Director Loan?
 I have never taken a loan from the company before.

 This is one of our frequently asked questions from our clients.
 The title, Director Loan is misleading as the balance is made up several factors, not just an actual loan drawn.
 The director’s loan balance takes into account the salary payslips, expense claims and all withdrawals for salary, expenses and directors loans.

 If we run a payroll for you of say £1250.00 gross, equating to £1000.00 net – which you should pay yourself, the £1000.00 salary due creates a credit in the Director Loan Account(DLA) until such time that your company pays yourself the salary – to show that the company still owes you, as the director, £1000.
 When you pay the salary to yourself, this debits the Director Loan Account and assuming you make the correct transfer of £1000.00 – then this would effectively cancel the previous credit entry.